The Francis Firm is a Truck Wreck Litigation Firm With a Track Record of Success

 Calls us today!
 Every day you wait to contact an experienced trucking accident attorney is another day the trucking company spends collecting evidence and using its considerable resources to prepare defenses or minimize your claim.

-What Should I Do After a Texas Truck Accident?
+What Should I Do After a Truck Accident in Texas?

 If you cannot do this safely, turn on your emergency flashers and wait for the police and emergency personnel to arrive at the scene.